 This route had a somewhat respectable level of commuter service until 1932.
 Until 2006, Orland Park was the official end of commuter service.
-From 1932 to 1964, the commuter market was served by a train actually operating to and from Decatur IL, but with the schedule within the Chicago area coinciding with the typical rush hour.
-In 1964, the train began operating strictly between Chicago and Orland Park.
+From 1932 to 1962, the commuter market was served by a train actually operating to and from Decatur IL, but with the schedule within the Chicago area coinciding with the typical rush hour.
+In 1962, the train began operating strictly between Chicago and Orland Park, meaning the end of service to local stations south.
 The addition of a second train by the RTA in 1978 actually marked the beginning of a gradual expansion, into more of a full service commuter operation.
 Between Chicago/Dearborn Station and 74th St., trains operated over the Chicago & Western Indiana, which formerly had its own local commuter trains.
 Intercity trains operated until the formation of Amtrak in 1971, with Oak Lawn the only surviving station when passenger service was discontinued.

 During the 1940's, the Official Guide Of The Railways began listing several additional stops for the commuter train.
 It is not known if the stops were made in earlier years, but not listed in the Official Guide.